 The Linear FOV in newer GoPros is a field of view that corrects for the fisheye distortion of GoPro lenses.
 It straightens horizons and verticals and narrows the perspective.

 Linear FOV is particularly useful for aerial footage shot from drones, but it’s also a good option to have any time you’re after a more traditional perspective.

-It has always been possible to correct for it, whether you’re shooting still photos or video.
+It has always been possible to correct for the fisheye look in post, whether you’re shooting still photos or video.
 But until now it has involved extra work in post-processing.
 I’ve written about how to do that with still photos as well as with video footage.
 But in several GoPro models since the HERO5 cameras, it’s now possible to shoot in modes that correct the distortion in the camera, eliminating the need to do it later.
 1